aabbtree77/aabbtree77.github.io/index.md

 Vilnius, February 2024.

-Applied Tailwind CSS and Go string substitution to build a multilingual website for a lawyer who speaks nine languages.
+Tailwind CSS and Go string substitution applied to build a multilingual website for a lawyer who speaks nine languages.
 Porkbun.com and github pages.

 ## [Web-Log](https://github.com/aabbtree77/miniguestlog)

 Vilnius, 2023-2024.

-A MERN app to log geolocation of the last 50 visitors of this homepage.
+A MERN app to [log](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of this homepage.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.

 ## [Paper Guillotine](https://github.com/aabbtree77/adast)